stefansundin/bluesnooze/README.md

 With Bluesnooze the Bluetooth connection is switched off when your Mac sleeps, and switched on when your Mac wakes.

+Bluesnooze can also manage the Wi-Fi connection in the same way (disabled by default).

 ![Screenshot showing Bluesnooze in the status bar](images/screenshot.png)

 ## Installation